Moscow Power Engineering Institute: About MPEI

-At MPEI there are 12 Institutes, 65 departments, 176 scientific laboratories, research construction bureau and test factory, unique educational TPP, educational Solar Power Plant, the biggest scientific technical library countrywide, stadium "Energia", palace of culture and a swimming pool.
+At MPEI there are 12 Institutes, 65 departments, 176 scientific laboratories, research construction bureau and test factory, educational TPP, Solar Power Plant, technical library, stadium "Energia", palace of culture and a swimming pool.

 Among the teaching staff there are 7 Academicians of RAS, 262 Science Doctors, 715 Philosophy Doctors.

 The Study Campus is in Moscow Lefortovo district.
 The dormitories for students, health center, canteens, cafes are at the Campus at the Energeticheskaya, Lapina, 1st Sininchkina streets and Energeticheskiy passway.
 The newspaper Power Engineer, the Radio MPEI and the MPEI TV are all part of students’ cultural ambience.

-MPEI has prepared more than 200,000 specialists in different branches of science and technics.

 Student life at MPEI

-Lectures at MPEI are read professionally.
 Standard student's scholarship is about 2,000 rubles.
 The study week consists of 6 working days.
 In the first years' vacation time students can participate in the construction camp work and in the senior years practice work at the enterprises is compulsory.

-The Spartakiade of the faculties in 9 sports is held annually, as well as the "Miss 1st year" contest, "Miss MPEI", "KVN", faculty meetings and disco parties.
-The Radio MPEI project was founded in 2011 and since then has been constantly warming up the lunch break ambiance.
-The project was totally organized by students and is a subdivision of the Students' Trade Committee.

 Teaching international students

 Foreigners, starting from the 1950s, were entering MPEI without entrance exams.
-In order to raise their Russian knowledge to the satisfactory level, MPEI organized pre-university training courses.
-In these courses, foreigners are studying Russian language and specialized subjects in Russian.
+In order to raise their Russian knowledge level, MPEI organized pre-university training courses.
+Students from 70 countries study at the university.